mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Proposed approach: mpNet

 {\bf Computational complexity.} Let us denote $K$ the number of times line~$3$ of algorithm~\ref{alg:forwardmpnet} is executed, which corresponds to the number of estimated channel paths.
 This number depends on the chosen stopping criterion, which is studied in section~\ref{ssec:stopping_criterion}.
 The forward pass of {\sf mpNet} costs $\mathcal{O}(KNA)$ arithmetic operations, its complexity being dominated by the multiplication of the input by the matrix $\mathbf{W}^H$ (first block of figure~\ref{fig:mpnetK}).
 The backpropagation step costs only $\mathcal{O}(KN)$ arithmetic operations ($A$ times less), since the error flows through only one columns of the weight matrix $\mathbf{W}$ at each step, due to the hard thresholding operation done during the forward pass.
 This short complexity analysis means that jointly estimating the channel (forward pass) and learning the model (backward pass) is done at a cost that is overall the same order as the one of simply estimating the channel with a greedy algorithm (MP or OMP), without adapting the model at all to data (which corresponds to computing only the forward pass).
-This very light computational cost makes the method particularly well suited to online learning, as opposed to previously proposed channel estimation strategies based on deep unfolding \cite{He2018,Wei2019,Vanlier2020}.
+This very light computational cost makes the method particularly well suited to online learning, as opposed to previously proposed channel estimation strategies based on deep learning.
+Indeed, \cite{He2018} and \cite{Wei2019}, for example, are both based on modified versions of AMP where certain steps (e.g., shrinkage function) were replaced by trainable neural networks.
+If AMP (\cite{Donoho2009}) were to be used in similar settings to ours, its computational complexity would be $\mathcal{O}(K'NA)$ which is of the same order as that of MP.
+Knowing that AMP needs more iterations $K'$ to converge than MP (i.e., $K'>K$), this means that it is indeed more computationally heavy.
+Moreover, modified versions of AMP could be even slower if their modified parts are particularly computationally demanding.
+In fact, the denoiser neural network used in \cite{He2018} as a replacement for the shrinkage function has alone way more trainable parameters than our network (20 convolutional layers 18 of which use 64 different $3\times3\times64$ filters).
+Finally, the fully-connected denoiser neural network used in \cite{Vanlier2020} as a post-treatment of the LS channel estimate has a reasonably low computational complexity when considering only the forward pass.
+However, when taking account of the offline training overhead, the complexity becomes higher and unsuitable for online channel estimation in a continuously varying environment.